ishu-agrawal/byeWind-Dashboard/README.md

-# ByeWind SaaS Dashboard
+# ByeWind Dashboard

-A modern, responsive SaaS dashboard built with React 19, Vite 7, and Tailwind CSS v4.
+A modern, responsive dashboard built with React 19, Vite 7, and Tailwind CSS v4.
 This project recreates the ByeWind dashboard design with pixel-perfect accuracy, complete with interactive features, dark/light theme toggle, and smooth animations.

 ## 🌟 Features